How to Master Work-Life Balance as a Consulting Business Owner

 Time-based billing models

-It’s more difficult to achieve a work-life balance if your business model is a time-based billing model.
+It’s more difficult to achieve a work-life balance as a consultant if your business model is a time-based billing model.

 And, if you’re like many consultants, you’re still charging by time (hourly or daily) and it can feel like a constant dilemma, choosing between working or making money and feeling like everything is a compromise.
 In this time-based business model, taking time off is costing you money.
 So, of course, you would feel worried and guilty and not take off as much time off as you’d like in your perfect work-life balance vision.